espressif/esp-at/docs/en/Compile_and_Develop/How_to_clone_project_and_compile_it.rst

 Build Your Own ESP-AT Project
 =============================

 This document details how to build your own ESP-AT project and flash the generated binary files into your ESP devices, including ESP32, ESP32-S2, ESP32-C3, and ESP8266.
-It comes in handy when the default :doc:`../AT_Binary_Lists/index` cannot meet your needs, for example, to customize the AT port pins, Bluetooth service, partitions, and so on.
+It comes in handy when the default :doc:`../AT_Binary_Lists/index` cannot meet your needs, for example, to customize the :term:`AT port` pins, Bluetooth service, partitions, and so on.

 The structure of this document is as follows: